 Help ensure that your property and home are prepared for emergencies with the following guidelines:

 PG&E offers additional information and best practices for emergencies.
 Visit any of the following PG&E pages to learn more.

 Stock up on enough supplies to last a week.
 Put the items in waterproof containers and store them in a place that’s easy to reach.
 Learn more on how to prepare the kit.
 Visit Emergency Preparedness | Create a supply kit.

 Find out how to prepare for big storms with the following PG&E currents article.
 Visit How Rooftop Solar Homeowners Can Prepare for Winter Storms.

-Storms and other events can sometimes cause power outages.
+Storms and other events can sometimes cause outages.
 During and after such an event, keep away from flooded areas and downed trees.
 Those areas can hide downed power lines that are energized.
 Call 9-1-1 immediately when you witness a downed power line.
 Then, call PG&E at 1-800-743-5000.